kgryte/pranav-qs-blog/README.md

 ### Memory layout orders

 When storing matrix elements in linear memory, one has two choices: either store columns contiguously or rows contiguously (see Figure 2).
 The former memory layout is referred to as **column-major** order and the latter as **row-major** order.
-The choice of which layout to use is largely a matter of convention.
-For example, Fortran stores elements in column-major order, and C stores elements in row-major order.
-Higher-level libraries, such as NumPy and stdlib, support both column- and row-major orders, allowing you to configure the layout of a multi-dimensional array during array creation.

 <!-- TODO: remove the following Markdown image and keep the <figure> prior to publishing.
 The Markdown image is just for local development. -->